AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 The AI Slop Scoring System

-Sailop scores websites on a scale of 0 to 100, where lower scores mean more unique and higher scores mean more generic.
-Yes, lower is better -- think of it like golf.
-A score of 0 means your site shares no patterns with the AI default.
-A score of 100 means your site is indistinguishable from raw ChatGPT output.
+Sailop scores a site from 0 to 100.
+Lower is better — think golf.
+A 0 means your site shares no patterns with the AI default.
+A 100 means it is indistinguishable from raw ChatGPT output.

 The score maps to letter grades:

 - Grade A (0-19): Distinctive.
-Your site has a clear visual identity that could not be mistaken for AI output.
+A clear visual identity that could not be mistaken for AI output.

 - Grade B (20-39): Good.
-Some common patterns remain, but the overall impression is intentional and differentiated.
+Some common patterns remain, but the overall impression is intentional.

 - Grade C (40-59): Mediocre.
-The site works but feels familiar.
-A designer would notice the AI fingerprints.
+It works but feels familiar.
+A designer would spot the fingerprints.

 $ sailop scan ./src